A Black Sheep in Aroostook County

 Early spring between the former Forbes and McLaughlin farms, Fort Fairfield Road, Caribou.

-Angele had a knack for variations on her name, so I wouldn’t be surprised if that was her.
-I haven’t found anyone else who was ever named “Perian.”
-Possibly still uneasy with her two different names in the 1870 census, Angele may have felt she needed another one in 1880 to lessen the possibility of authorities tracking her down.
+Angele had a knack for variations on her name, so I wouldn’t be surprised if that was her living on the Fort Fairfield Road.
+Possibly still uneasy from being recorded in two 1870 census, Angele may have felt she needed another name in the 1880 census to lessen the possibility of authorities tracking her down.

 Was Fred visiting his natural mother in Caribou when the census taker came?
 Or was this planned so he would not be counted with the Russells, lessening any future claims to his natural father’s estate?
-A third possibility is that he had been living with Angele and Eli all along.
+A third possibility is that he had been living with Angele and Eli all along and that Eli had taken him in as his stepson.
 Did something happen to Eli after the 1880 census—an injury, illness, or death—that prevented Angele from being able to care for her son?

 Ada Russell Thomas, one of Fred’s nine Russell half-sisters.